Tom-Pecher/RL-CW/README.md

 Each agent should be in a separate directory.
 The directory contains a `train.py` file that contains the training code for your agent.
 You can also add any other files you need for your agent, but these should be in the agent's directory.

-As for what the training code should look like, you can look at the `example.py` file in the `src` directory, or the `dqn` example.
+As for what the training code should look like, you can look at the `example.py` file in the `src` directory, or either of the `dqn` and `ddpg` examples.
-These examples will both save progress at intervals of 200.
+These examples will both save progress at intervals of 100.

 <!-- TOC --><a name="connecting-with-wandb"></a>
 # Connecting with WandB